 3. Schizophrenia

-This serious mental illness is characterized by incoherent or illogical thoughts, bizarre behavior and speech and delusions or hallucinations, such as hearing voices.
-Both schizophrenia and autism involve cognitive and sensory-processing problems, both seem to run in families and both include atypical brain development.
+This serious mental health disorder is characterized by incoherent or illogical thoughts, bizarre behavior, and speech and delusions or hallucinations, such as hearing voices.
+Both schizophrenia and autism involve cognitive and sensory-processing problems, both seem to run in families, and both include atypical brain development.
 However, individuals with autism do not have delusions or hallucinations, which are critical components of schizophrenia.
-Also, schizophrenia is usually diagnosed in adulthood where autism is diagnosed in childhood.
+Also, schizophrenia is usually diagnosed in adulthood where autism is currently most commonly diagnosed in childhood.

 Learning disorders are a spectrum of disabilities that interfere with the three “R”s, reading, writing and arithmetic.
 While kids with autism will also struggle with learning, they are capable of intense focus and comprehension on a topic that interests them.
 Autism is a disorder of development that mainly involves social understanding, communication and repetitive routines or behaviors, including narrow and obsessive interests.

-There can be overlap in the symptoms of autism and ADHD, difficulty focusing, hyperactivity and impulsivity.
-But while children with ADHD will resist order and repetition, these things can be comforting for a child with autism.
-A child with autism may be reluctant to speak or engage with others unless they are talking about a topic that interests them.
-With ADHD, a child will impulsively speak, often and interrupt others.
+There can be overlap in the symptoms of autism and ADHD such as difficulty focusing, hyperactivity and impulsivity.
+But while people with ADHD will resist order and repetition, these things can be comforting for a person with autism.
+A person with autism may be reluctant to speak or engage with others unless they are talking about a topic that interests them.
+With ADHD, a person will impulsively speak, often interrupting others.

 More from Center for Discovery: